 - 1) Submarine cables (and landline fibre) are subject to cuts.
-Satellites provide an excellent means of back-up and should always be considered in any national plan as a means of resilience and network security - 2) Although a lot of countries are getting access to fibre, they have problems distributing that large bandwidth to centers far away from the cable landing.
+Satellites provide an excellent means of back-up and should always be considered in any national plan as a means of resilience and network security - problems distributing that large bandwidth to centers far away from the cable landing.
 Microwave or landline fibre may not be cost effective in the short run or may take a long time to reach upcountry locations.
 The interim solution is to have a VSAT network utilizing satellites for cellular backhaul and internet trunking until terrestrial capacity on microwave or fibre can reach the remote locations - 3) There are certain satellite systems utilizing MEO (medium Earth orbit) which are about to be launched which will have both high capacity (1.2Gbps per beam) and quality (low latency of 120 ms round trip) and cost (\$750 per Mbps per month) factors that approach that of submarine cable.